Six months of testing for just a hundreth of a second on the track

 Although the cars are equipped with state-of-the-art materials and components, parts, such as brakes and tyres, wear quickly, depending on the driver and track.
 As a rule, brake pad sets require replacement after three weekends of racing.
 Tyres wear even more quickly.
 Common is four sets of tyres for a weekend of racing.

-- Sequential six-speed gearbox with paddle shifters on steering wheel
+- Sequential six-speed gearbox with pneumatic paddle shift

 - 380 mm steel disc with six calipers, six brake pistons and fixed aluminium calipers

 - Roof hatch for emergency rescue